gf-dcc/docs/README.md

 ## For Documentation Contributors

 Please add or update a page/section in a new branch and submit a pull request (PR).
+It is helpful to read this [guide to MDX and Markdown](https://kabartolo.github.io/chicago-docs-demo/docs/mdx-guide/writing/) (knowledge of Markdown only will be sufficient for most sections).

 We're using the [Nextra](https://github.com/shuding/nextra) docs theme.

 ### Guide to Getting Started Locally